mndrix/prolog_library_ideas/web-client.md

 HTTP responses have a relatively short header followed by a (possibly) large body.
 When processing an HTTP response, the header should be available immediately.
 The body should be made available as it streams from the remote server.
 Conceptually, the body is a lazy stream of bytes.

 For example, I might ask to download a large, often-changing file.
 If the response's `ETag` header is the same as my last request, I'll want to abandon the body and disconnect from the server as soon as possible.

+## HTTP/2

+HTTP version 2.0 is close to being released.
+Make sure the web client library is designed in such a way that it can easily support the concepts present in HTTP/2.
+It doesn't have to support the protocol itself just yet.